Jacob-Barhak/FairTournament/README.md

 USAGE:
 ------
-python Fair.py TeamSizes MaxRounds [RandomSeed]
+python Fair.py TeamSizes MaxRounds [RandomSeed] [PopSize] [MaxGen]

 The inputs are:
 * TeamSizes - this list defines team sizes.
 For example the above example would show [2,2].
 A negative team size means that there is a judge in that team that does not swap positions.
 * MaxRounds - an integer defining the maximum number of rounds in the tournament
 * RandomSeed - an optional parameter to set Random seed of computations - if missing timer is used
+* PopSize - defines the population size - default 100"
+* MaxGen - defines the number of generations - default 1000"

 The output is:
 * A list of player at each team for each tournament round